moj-analytical-services/splink/docs/topic_guides/evaluation/model.md

 # Model Evaluation

-The parameters of a trained Splink model build up a set of rules for scoring any pairwise records comparisons.
+The parameters in a trained Splink model determine the match probability (Splink score) assigned to pairwise record comparisons.
 Before scoring any pairs of records there are a number of ways to check whether your model will perform as you expect.

 ## Look at the model parameters